Who believes in it and what do they believe?

 Many of them also believe that a soul may return as several different people at the same time.

-The Druses believe that the soul is reborn immediately and do not return to higher realms in between lives.
+The Druze believe that the soul is reborn immediately and do not return to higher realms in between lives.

 The Alevis believe that humans can be reborn as animals.
-The Druses don’t believe this.
-Druses believe that they can only be reborn as other Druses.
+The Druze don’t believe this.
+Druze believe that they can only be reborn as other Druze.

 Neither group believes that they can be reborn as a different gender.

 West African peoples have a common belief in the concept of reincarnation.
 However, they believe the opposite of Hindus and Buddhists who long to reach nirvana and break the reincarnation cycle.
 To the West Africans, rebirth is a good thing and living on the earth plane is better than being in what they see as a state of limbo.

 They believe that people are mostly reborn into the same family and that their souls may simultaneously be reborn into several bodies.